 But unsubscribes are normal, and sending emails to those who no longer wish to receive them can do more harm than good.
 Uninterested subscribers can impact your open rates and email-driven revenue calculations.

 Here are some more reasons why you should stop fearing unsubscribes:

 Understanding your current unsubscribe rate is your window to gaining valuable insights into list growth.

 For example, suppose you have an unsubscribe rate of 0.3%, or 200 unsubscribers a month.
 So as a list growth baseline, your target should be to hit at least 200 new subscribers monthly.

 2. Reduces email marketing costs

-If you are using an email platform’s free sending tier and are limited to the number of emails you can in a given time, these unsubscribes give you more room to grow your subscriber file with engaged consumers.
+If you’re using an email platform’s free sending tier, unsubscribes leave you more room to grow an active subscriber list with engaged customers.

 3. Stops your emails from being marked as ‘junk’

 Major email providers like Google, Yahoo, and Outlook take spam seriously.
 Your email deliverability can take a backseat when a subscriber marks your email as ‘junk’ or ‘spam.’

 This proves that users unsubscribing from your mailing list are better than marketing emails being tagged as junk or spam.